 - Increases physical activity

 In general, the certification system for Fitwel is more straightforward and less expensive than WELL.
 WELL, on the other hand, is often considered more comprehensive because of its strict regulations.
-Although more expensive, WELL is currently the more popular of the two certification systems; however, both have their fair share of advantages and disadvantages.
+Although more expensive, WELL is currently the more popular of the two certification systems; however, both have their advantages.
 Ultimately, it is not a case of which certification system is better overall, but of what certification system is better for an owner’s specific goals for each individual project.

-A large multi-tenant building may be more suited for Fitwell, whereas a school might be better suited for WELL.
-However, one of the best ways to make an informed decision is to speak with an engineer like Brandon Rich, P.E., LEED AP BD+C, WELL AP, Fitwel Ambassador.
+A large multi-tenant building may be more suited for Fitwel, whereas a school might be better suited for WELL.
+However, one of the best ways to make an informed decision is to speak with an engineer like Brandon Rich.
 Having a certification in WELL and Fitwel, Rich is in a unique position to offer clients a first-person perspective of both processes and help them make the best decision for their particular project.
 With the average person spending more time indoors than ever before, it is essential that buildings promote healthy lifestyles.

-To learn more about The WELL Building Standard™, including requirements, certifications, benefits, and WELL APs, visit the International WELL Building Institute™ website.
+To learn more about The WELL Building Standard, including requirements, certifications, benefits, and WELL APs, visit the IWBI website.

-To learn more about Fitwel® standards, certification, and ambassadors visit the website.
+Learn more about standards, certification, and ambassadors by visiting Fitwel’s website.

-Read stok’s article “WELL vs Fitwel: The Battle for Workplace Wellness” or Sustainable Investment Group’s “Fitwel vs. WELL” to learn more about the differences between WELL and Fitwel, as well as some of the advantages and disadvantages to each program.
+Read Stok’s article “WELL vs Fitwel: The Battle for Workplace Wellness” or Sustainable Investment Group’s “Fitwel vs. WELL” to learn more about the differences between WELL and Fitwel, as well as some of the advantages to each program.

 Knox, N. (2015, April 2).
 What is WELL?
 Retrieved July 16, 2019, from U.S. Green Building Council: https://www.usgbc.org/articles/what-well